Werdffelynir/jslib/namespaceapplication/REFERENCE_v0.2.md

 // Simple redirect
 NamespaceApplication.redirect (to)

+// Get route - URI Path
+NamespaceApplication.routePath (hash, query)

 // Return object with elements, selected by selector,
 // with  names keys by 'attr' or numeric NamespaceApplication.search (selector, attr, from)

-// Get route - URI Path
-NamespaceApplication.routePath (hash, query)

 // Select and return a one (first) element by selector NamespaceApplication.query (selector, fromCallback, thisInstance)

 // Selects and return an all elements by selector NamespaceApplication.queryAll (selector, fromCallback, thisInstance)

-// deprecated.
-Select and return a one element by selector.
-Search up on a DOM tree NamespaceApplication.queryUp (selector, from, loops)

 // Execute callback for each element in list NamespaceApplication.each (list, callback, tmp)